zaps166/QMPlay2/README.md

 ![Screenshot](https://raw.githubusercontent.com/zaps166/GitHubCommonContents/master/Screenshots/QMPlay2.png)

 QMPlay2 is a video and audio player.
 It can play all formats supported by FFmpeg, libmodplug (including J2B and SFX).
 It also supports Audio CD, raw files, Rayman 2 music and chiptunes.
-It contains YouTube and Prostopleer browser.
+It contains YouTube and MyFreeMP3 browser.

 Table of Contents
 =================